btcgauge/notes/1_why_running_your_own_node.md

 global distributed consensus

 Trade-offs:
-* electricity-consuming proof-of-work (mining)
+- electricity-consuming Proof-of-Work (mining)
-* high-latency transactions (multiple transaction confirmations)
+- high-latency transactions (multiple transaction confirmations)
-* limited scalability (monolithic blockchain containing every transaction, ever).
+- limited scalability (monolithic blockchain containing every transaction, ever).

 the ledger is the currency
-the ledger is not distributed, it is replicated
+the ledger is distributed, it is replicated

-Public conversations matter.
-They shape social norms.

-Security
-Privacy
+Security: your ownership is secure
-Freedom (as in free speech)
+Privacy: you decide when and with whom you share your identity Freedom (as in free speech): censorship resistance

-Build your own ISP (Internet mesh network)
-BlueMat
-Purchase an IP block
-Multi-homed

-Router and data
-At least 2 Internet connections

-Full-sovereignty project:
-- land, solar panel
-- own ISP

-Running your own node:
-Security: fixed supply
-Do not trust verify

-Security
-Privacy
-Freedom: censorship resistance
- Reduces the need to trust other people of group of people (governments, organizations)
+It reduces the need to trust other people or group of people (governments to issue currency and manage its supply, banks to secure and settle transactions)

 #### Main characterics:
-- scarcity (the
+- scarcity (the supply is limited and the schedule of issuance of new currency is known in advance
 - censhorship resistance
 - permissionless